Research output

 2024

-Greeson, D. Rethinking the connection between (hyper)raising and evidentiality.
+Greeson, Daniel.
+Rethinking the connection between (hyper)raising and evidentiality.
 Talk at the 48th Penn Linguistics Conference (PLC 48), March 16–17, 2024 at UPenn.

-Sneller, Betsy, and Greeson, D. Distinct phonological reanalysis patterns in Michigan English TRAP.
+Sneller, Betsy, and Daniel Greeson.
+Distinct phonological reanalysis patterns in Michigan English TRAP.
 Talk at the 48th Penn Linguistics Conference (PLC 48), held March 16–17, 2024 at UPenn.

 Invited talk at Yale Syntax Reading Group, March 2024.
 Raising, hyperraising, and thematic structure.